OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 We were the only ones heading this way and that feeling of isolation is hard to come by in the touristy Peru.

 There is possibly an easier route into the ruins, one that might be worth trying.
-On our way down the steps as we walked back to the Plaza, we noticed a lot of locals pass by us.
-We walked out from under a arch which had a sign stating that it’s open from 8am-4pm.
+On our way down the steps, as we walked back to the Plaza, we noticed a lot of locals passing by us.
+We walked out from under an arch which had a sign stating that it was open from 8 am-4 pm.

 There was a building with one man walking the garden perimeter but he simply smiled and waved to us.